tkareine/jekyll-minibundle/Readme.md

 minification tool.
 [UglifyJS2](https://github.com/mishoo/UglifyJS2) is a good and fast minifier.
-The plugin connects to the minifier with standard unix pipe, feeding asset file contents to it in desired order via STDIN, and reads the output from STDOUT.
+The plugin connects to the minifier with standard unix pipe, feeding asset file contents to it in desired order via standard input, and reads the result from standard output.

 Why is this good?
 Well, a fingerprint in asset's path is the [recommended way](https://developers.google.com/speed/docs/best-practices/caching)